 What is a ghost?

-What we know and understand as a ghost today has its roots in the myths and beliefs of ancient cultures.
+What we understand as a ghost today has its roots in the myths and beliefs of ancient cultures.
 Ghosts were and sometimes still are believed to be the spirit of a person or animal that exists after the body has died.
-It is part because of this belief that many funeral rituals initially took place and were practiced to prevent the existing spirit from remaining on Earth and ‘haunting’ the living.
+It is partly because of this belief that many funeral rituals initially took place and were practiced to prevent the existing spirit from remaining on Earth and ‘haunting’ the living.

 The earliest ghost stories

 Ghost stories are anything but a contemporary phenomenon.
-Ghost stories have been passed down from generation to generation for centuries, either orally or through the written word.
+They have been passed down from generation to generation for centuries, either orally or through the written word.
 Ancient cultures were adamant that a human soul or spirit continued to exist when the physical body did not and lived in another form, often existing in the ‘Afterlife’.
 Therefore, the appearance of ghosts in the living world was a traumatic and disturbing thought.

 Oresteia, a trilogy of Greek tragedies first performed in 458 BC, told the story of murder, revenge and justice.
 Widely regarded as Aeschylus’ finest work, the trilogy features a character named Clytemnestra, a ghost who seeks justice for the son who murdered her.
-This was the first appearance of a ghost in literature and is typical of Ancient Greek beliefs about life after death and the crossing over of spirits into the world of the living.
+This was the first appearance of a ghost in literature and is typical of ancient Greek beliefs about life after death and the crossing over of spirits into the world of the living.

 Pliny the Younger